joshcanhelp/josh-to-11/content/post/114-create-a-simple-website-with-the-google-docs-cms.md

 wpid: 1207
 ---

-# Create a simple website with the Google Docs CMS

 In attempt to solve one problem, I figured out a way to easily publish and manage data on the web by using a simple Google Documents spreadsheet.
 What I was trying to do was come up with the simplest way possible to manage my Josh Can Help network page.
 What I realized is that, with a little extra work, you could manage a whole website.